Watchdog expected to find Russia probe valid, despite flaws

 Sen. Lindsey Graham, chairman of the Senate Judiciary Committee, which is scheduled to hear testimony from Horowitz on Wednesday, said he expected the report would be “damning” about the process of obtaining the warrant.

-“I’m looking for evidence of whether or not they manipulated the facts to get the warrant,” Graham, R-S.C., told on Fox News Channel’s “Sunday Morning Futures.”
+“I’m looking for evidence of whether or not they manipulated the facts to get the warrant,” Graham, R-S.C., said on Fox News Channel’s “Sunday Morning Futures.”

 The warrant was renewed several times, including during the Trump administration.
 Republicans have attacked the procedures because the application relied in part on information gathered by an ex-British intelligence operative, Christopher Steele, whose opposition research into the Trump campaign’s connections to Russia was funded by Democrats and the Clinton campaign.